Hawaii HVAC Systems Providers

 Excluded:

-This directory does not list home warranty companies, property management firms offering HVAC coordination, or real estate inspection services, even where those entities perform limited HVAC assessment functions.
+This provider network does not list home warranty companies, property management firms offering HVAC coordination, or real estate inspection services, even where those entities perform limited HVAC assessment functions.
 It also does not cover utility program administrators, though Hawaii Rebates and Incentives addresses that adjacent category.

 Verification status

-No listing in this directory constitutes an endorsement, a quality certification, or a guarantee of current compliance.
-Contractor license status changes — through renewal lapses, disciplinary action, or voluntary surrender — can occur between directory update cycles.
+No provider in this network constitutes an endorsement, a quality certification, or a guarantee of current compliance.
+Contractor license status changes — through renewal lapses, disciplinary action, or voluntary surrender — can occur between provider network update cycles.

 The DCCA Contractors License Board maintains the authoritative public license lookup at its online portal (hawaii.gov/dcca), which reflects real-time status.
 County building department permit records for Honolulu, Maui, Hawaii, and Kauai counties are separately administered and are not aggregated here.